BioSystemsUM/DeepMol/docs/deepmol_docs/featurization.md

 - **RingCount**: Number of rings in the molecule.
 It indicates the level of molecular complexity and rigidity.

 - **fr_Al_COO, fr_ArN, fr_COO, fr_Ph_OH, etc**.: These descriptors represent the count of specific functional groups or substructures in the molecule.
 They provide information about the presence of particular chemical moieties.

-More information about the descriptors can be found [here](https://datagrok.ai/help/domains/chem/descriptors).

 ```python
 TwoDimensionDescriptors(n_jobs=10).featurize(dataset, inplace=True)